Connie Stevens: Awards and recognition

 Stevens has a star on the Palm Springs Walk of Stars in Palm Springs, California, a star on the Hollywood Walk of Fame at 6249 Hollywood Boulevard in Hollywood, California, and a star on the Italian Walk of Fame in Toronto, Ontario.

 On September 23, 2005, Stevens was elected secretary-treasurer of the Screen Actors Guild, the union's second-highest elected position.
 She succeeded James Cromwell, who did not seek re-election.

-On June 29, 2013, the National Society of Daughters of the American Revolution's President General, Merry Ann Wright, presented Stevens with the Founder's Medal for Patriotism, for her 40+ years of work with the USO.
+On June 29, 2013, the National Society of Daughters of the American Revolution's President General, Merry Ann Wright, presented Stevens with the Founder's Medal for Patriotism for her 40+ years of work with the USO.

 Personal life

 Stevens dated actor Glenn Ford in the early 1960s.

-Stevens was married twice during her twenties: her first husband was actor James Stacy from 1963 until their 1966 divorce, and her second husband was singer Eddie Fisher from 1967 until their 1969 divorce.
-She is the mother of actresses Joely Fisher and Tricia Leigh Fisher, and the former stepmother of Todd Fisher and late actress Carrie Fisher.
+She was married twice during her twenties.
+Her first husband, from 1963 until their 1966 divorce, was actor James Stacy.
+Her second husband, from 1967 until they divorced in 1969, was singer Eddie Fisher.
+She is the mother of actresses Joely Fisher and Tricia Leigh Fisher, and the former stepmother of Todd Fisher and actress Carrie Fisher.
+Stevens is a half-sister of John Megna through their mother.